dmaklygin/sometests/README.md

-vocxod
+tests
 ======

-some mobile app for vocxod api
+some mobile app for api